Insights for Municipal Organizations on New Government Inclusivity Initiatives Targeting Gender Identification Information

 With the Ontario government planning to announce a gender identification information policy for ministries later this year, the movement towards gender inclusivity in this area is well underway.
 Prudent employers and service providers should take this early opportunity to examine their own practices and protocols to ensure that they adequately reflect key diversity principles.

 We would be pleased to discuss your organization’s policy and obligations with respect to the use, retention or display of sex and gender information, employee training on “gender expression” and “gender identity” issues more generally, or provide advice on the implementation of other workplace gender inclusivity measures such as change room and restroom accommodations.
-Please contact Mark H. Mason at 416.864.7280, Michael J. Kennedy at 416.864.7305, Glenn P. Christie at 519.883.3125, Patty G. Murray at 416.864.7307, Michael A. Hines at 416.864.7248 or your regular Hicks Morley lawyer.
+Please contact Mark H. Mason at 416.864.7280, Michael J. Kennedy at 416.864.7305, Glenn P. Christie at 519.883.3125, Michael A. Hines at 416.864.7248 or your regular Hicks Morley lawyer.

 The articles in this client update provide general information and should not be relied on as legal advice or opinion.
 This publication is copyrighted by Hicks Morley Hamilton Stewart Storie LLP and may not be photocopied or reproduced in any form, in whole or in part, without the express permission of Hicks Morley Hamilton Stewart Storie LLP. ©The articles in this client update provide general information and should not be relied on as legal advice or opinion.
 This publication is copyrighted by Hicks Morley Hamilton Stewart Storie LLP and may not be photocopied or reproduced in any form, in whole or in part, without the express permission of Hicks Morley Hamilton Stewart Storie LLP. ©